Rhiannon-Udall/cbcflow/docs/source/reading-the-schema.rst

 ======================

 In order to use ``cbcflow`` effectively, it is critical to understand how to read the schema.
+This will go over how to do so, using a simple example schema.
+It will also discuss the core building blocks of the schema, and some details of how to interact with them.

 Important Concepts
 ------------------